kingsj/learnstreet/Strings Functions/README.md

 Welcome!
-Here is a Strings Functions project I built on LearnStreet's Code Garage using ruby.
+Here is a Strings Functions project I built on LearnStreet's Code Garage using python.
 ===============================================================================================================

 Project description